What Is a Splash Page + 9 Steps to Create Your Own

-For example, fashion and eCommerce retailer Zara uses a splash page to direct users to the right version of their site for their country.
-Other companies like Forbes, show a quote of the day as their introductory page.
+For example, fashion and eCommerce retailer Zara uses a splash page to direct users to the correct version of their site for their country.
+Other companies like Forbes show a quote of the day as their introductory page.

-In essence, marketers use a splash page to give users a great first impression and, lead them in the right direction.
+Essentially, marketers use a splash page to give users a great first impression and lead them in the right direction.

 What’s the Difference Between a Splash Page and a Landing Page?

 Splash pages differ from landing pages in various ways.

 A splash page shows when a visitor first enters your site and works to introduce your business.
 It typically has minimal copy and an exit link taking you to the rest of the site to visit different pages.

 A landing page is a standalone web page, like a Sales page that often doesn’t have an exit link or navigation menu.
 Its goal is to keep users on the page until they convert.